bugraker/echelon-html/README.md

 ## Echelon - HTML

- The purpose of this tool is to display a specified image within a MIL-STD-2525C (MIL-STD-2525B optional) friendly or assumed-friendly unit frame with specified size indicator (echelon).
+ The purpose of this tool is to display a specified image within a MIL-STD-2525C (MIL-STD-2525B optional) friendly or assumed-friendly unit frame with specified symbol modifiers.
+The modifiers are communicated by positions 11 & 12 of the MIL-2525 Symbol ID Code ('sidc') or 'ech' url parameters.

  The default will show a crystal blue frame, however the image parameter is used to specify an image to be contained within the frame.
- If the "sidc" parameter is used without an image specified, the tool will look for the country code in the specified Symbol ID Code and attempt to obtain a corresponding flag image to display within the frame, otherwise the crystal blue is used, or other color as defined by the sidc identity parameter.
-Note, access to the derived flag image is subject to availability and internet connectivity - if it is desirous that the image appear 100% of the time, then the user should specify the url in all cases.
+ If the "sidc" parameter is used without an valid image specified, the tool will look for the country code in the specified Symbol ID Code and attempt to obtain a corresponding flag image to display within the frame, otherwise the crystal blue is used, or other color as defined by the sidc identity parameter.
+Note, access to the derived flag image is subject to availability and internet connectivity - if it is desirous that the a flag image appear 100% of the time, then the user should specify the url to a flag image in all cases.

- The image rendered may be controlled (affected) by providing an overriding Identity (ident) parameter on the url, MIL-STD-2525 symbol set (B - reduced 80% or C), the output size, image, and unit size (mobility ignored).
+ Note:  The image will be tested to see if it has landscape or portrait dimensions.
+If it is landscape, the image will be stretched to fit the frame.
+ If the image is portrait, then its aspect ration will be maintained.
+As with transparent images, the identity color will be the background color.

+ Symbol modifiers codes not currently supported are:
+   * HQ post/staff - not displayed, although other modifier pieces will be displayed
+   * Mobility - not displayed, although the echelon text appear at the top of the symbol.
+Ex:  'mp' will appear above the symbol instead of the
+     'mp' indicator below the symbol
+   * Towed Array - not displayed, although the echelon text appear at the top of the symbol.

  Please see "Usage" below.

 ### Compatability